skiffer/hydra-docgpt.ai/privacy_gpt_slides.md

 **We do not share, track or sell your personal and business information to third parties.**

+**Notice**

+1. We do not store your data(inputs or drive files).It stays on Google’s servers.
+Granting us access to your data does not allow us to access your data offline.
+We only use this access to display them on the Add-on and make actions on your behalf such as adding or updating a task.
+All the actions performed come from you.
+2. We do not share your data with any third party.

+Information we collect and how we use it
+We offer a number of services that do not require you to register for an account or provide any personal information to us, such as the company Search.
+In order to provide our full range of services, we may collect the following types of information:

+When you sign up for an account or other service or promotion that requires registration, we ask you for personal information (such as your name, email address)
+The Application’s use and transfer of information received from Google APIs to any other app will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

 **HOW DO WE KEEP YOUR INFORMATION SAFE?**

 In Short: We aim to protect your personal information through a system of organizational and technical security measures.

 We have implemented appropriate technical and organizational security measures designed to protect the security of any personal information we process.
 However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure.
-Slides™ AI GPT uses and transfers to any other app of information received from Google API’s will to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
+AI GPT for Slides™ uses and transfers to any other app of information received from Google API’s will to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

 We do not store your data (inputs, clicks, or drive files).
 It stays on Google’s servers.
 Granting us access to your data does not allow us to access it offline.
 This access is only used for displaying your information on the app and for taking actions on your behalf.
 All the actions performed come from you.